NahashonM/Injector/README.md

 * **Make sure the check box at the beginning of the handle entry is checked for both cases**
 * Click the Elevate Handle button <br>

-User confirmation if process has been elevated has not yet been implemented but can be verified using tools such as sysinternals process explorer
+User confirmation if process has been elevated has not yet been implemented but can be verified<br>
+using tools such as sysinternals process explorer or manually clicking the _Refresh Handle_ button

 ## Important Information
 * Handle elevation is implemented but has only been tested on windows 1903